schpill/thin/README.md

 =====================

 -------
 Thin Framework is open-source software licensed under the New BSD License.
-See the LICENSE.txt file for more information.